-There are several types of online reviews or blog posts you can create.
+There are several types of online reviews or types of blog articles you can create.
 Some work better than others.
 Let's take a look at a few -

-Comparison reviews can be extremely powerful and profitable because it gives buyers the option to view or buy more than one product.
+Comparison reviews can be extremely powerful and profitable because it gives buyers the option to compare products or services.

-The consumer must decide which product or service stands out the most for their individual needs before committing to buy.
+The customer must decide which product or service stands out the most for their individual needs before committing to buy.